synap5e/momentum/README.md

 #### Getting Started

-Momentum is built in Unity 3d.
-To get the game building on your machine, first download the [latest version of unity](https://unity3d.com/get-unity/download) (the free version is all you need).
+To get momentum building on your machine, first download the [latest version of unity](https://unity3d.com/get-unity/download) (the free version is all you need).
 Clone this repo to your machine, and then open it as a unity project.

 ---